Interior Design Styles

 Asian Zen Style is a mostly unadorned and minimalistic type of style, making it a strong contender for modern even when it is in line with Oriental design of a strong traditional nature.

-However, most of the examples I find of this style actually tend to be fairly modern interpretations of what is sometimes a combination of traditional far eastern styles.
-It is also worth noting that new constructions of this nature include incredibly modern construction materials and fittings.
+However, most of the examples I’ve found of this style tend to be fairly modern interpretations of what is sometimes a combination of traditional far east Asian styles, like Japanese and Chinese.
+It is also worth noting that new constructions of this style tend to incorporate very modern construction materials and fittings.

-Asian Zen (no doubt a western label for Asian-esque design!) interiors are generally not slavish reproductions of traditional design; they are better understood as a modern homage to Asian design principles.
+Asian Zen interiors are not meant to be slavish reproductions of traditional design; they are better understood as a modern-day homage to Asian design principles.
+Thus, they work very well for our modern-eclectic category as they are modern with a traditional twist.

 So, rock on, Japanese design!